UntitledGrub/roboticgrasping/README.md

 ## Evaluation

 ## Pretrained Models
 Along with the Python code you I have uploaded the best performing versions of the TCT model, the fully convolutional model and the model for the ablation study.

+To use the pretrained models, download and extract the pretrained_models zip file.

 You can use these models and the eval.py script to reproduce my results.
 Note that the models trained on the Jacquard dataset are trained using a 0.95 training/test split, so you need to add '--split 0.95' when running evaluation on the models trained on the Jacquard dataset.
 Running the eval.py script with the following arguments to reproduce my results: